SegmentationFaultUtadeo/DS-A-Problemas/C++/Problemas/ICPC/ArticVirus/SOLUTION.md

 - A and T are simple (base) cases
 - φC means appending C to the end of a virus φ
 - Aφ means prepending A to the beginning of a virus φ
-- Aφ⁻¹ means prepending A to the beginning of the reverse of a virus φ
+- Aφ⁻¹ means prepending A to the beginning of the reverse of a vi

+rus φ
 - Gφ⁻¹C means wrapping the reverse of a virus φ with G at the beginning and C at the end

 ## Solution Strategy